Updated on May 12, 2020 by Asher Fergusson

 Don’t forget to bring patience and a sense of adventure because there are always bound to be last-minute changes in plans!

-My enjoying golf on one of my recent business trips to Santa Barbara, CA.
+Me playing golf during one of my recent business trips to Santa Barbara, CA.

 You’ll be glad you brought business cards on your business trip, as you’ll likely have plenty of networking opportunities and will want to connect with people again after your trip.
 These cards are inexpensive and can be ordered right on Amazon!